Royal Inns of America: Anaheim, California

 Opened October 16, 1971, the Royal Inn of Anaheim had 500 rooms, and two restaurants - Earl’s Seafood Grotto and Cocktail Lounge and Jolly King Family Restaurant.
 Following the collapse of the company itself, Royal Inns sold the hotel in August 1976 to hotelier Jack Wrather, where it was re-named "The Inn At The Park".
 It then underwent numerous changes of ownership, and is currently the Sheraton Park Hotel.

+West Des Moines, Iowa

+Called Royal Inn of Des Moines.
+Located at 3530 Westown Parkway.
+The building is still there, but the pool has been filled in with rocks.
+Currently operating as an extended stay apartment complex.